phani-training/Starmark-Training/Dotnet Programming/CompleteDotnetTraining/ReadMe.md

 - All arrays are instances of a class called System.Array.
 With Array class, we have APIs to get info about the array.
 - Important properties: Length, Rank.
 - Important Methods: GetLength, Clone, Copy, CopyTo...
+- Arrays are fixed in size, U cannot add, remove the elements after they are created.
+U can modify the data within the array.

+# Functions:
+- Functions in C# are always a part of a class, struct or an interface.
+- Functions are of 2 kinds in C# =>static and instance functions.
+- static functions give the scope of global functions.
+It works more like a singleton function.
+	- static functions cannot be called by the instances of the class.
+	- U cannot call instance methods in a static function even if it is in the same class.
+For that U should create an instance of the class and thru the instance U can call those methods.
+	- However, conversly U can call.
+	- static methods are not involved in method overriding or any other OOP features.
+- instance based methods are used to manupulate the instance fields of the class.
+Usually the fields of the class will be hidden to the outside world.
+To access them, we use methods or properties.
+	- instance methods can be accessed outside the class only by creating an instance(object) of the class.
+	- U can call static methods in the instance methods.
+	- They can be part of the OOP process like overriding, inheritance, abstractions and polymorphism.
+- Functions need parameters as dependency injectors for the method implementation.
+- Any value that U want to send to the caller is done using return values
+- A method in C# can have only one return value.
+- However, U can use ref and out parameters to get the values by reference.
+- To pass variable no of args to a function, we can use params keyword for a parameter
+	- U can have only one params parameter in a given function
+	- It should be the last of the parameter list.
+	- U cannot pass params by ref or by out.
+	- params are used in Console.WriteLine,

+# Classes and Objects
+ - Class is a UDT Reference type that is created to represent real world Entities.
+ - With the class, U get a host of features of OOP that could be applied on ur classes.
+ - Classes can be nested if U want to restrict the class usage only within the Parent class.
+ - Classes is a composition of fields(Data), properties(Accessors), methods(Functions) and events(Actions on the object).
+ - Fields are the charectistics of the object, Functions are actions performed by the object, events are actions performed on the object.
+Properties are setters and getters for the private fields so that they can be used like regular variables.
+ - When U design a class or its subclasses, U follow the principles of OOP called as SOLID Principles.
+ - S : Single Responsibility Principle ->One class should do only one kind of operation.
+ - O : Open Closed Principle
+ - L : Luskov's substitution Principle
+ - I : Interface Segregation Principle.
+ - D : Dependency Principle.